mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ## Support

 This is a free community-contributed add-on to RavenDB.
-For help, post questions on either *(but not both)* the [RavenDB Google Group](http://groups.google.com/group/ravendb) or to [Stack Overflow](http://www.stackoverflow.com) using the `RavenDB` tag.
+For assistance, post general usage questions, comments, and suggestions to the [RavenDB Google Group](http://groups.google.com/group/ravendb).
+If you have a specific detailed question with code examples, you may want to post to [Stack Overflow](http://www.stackoverflow.com) using the `RavenDB` tag instead.
+(Please do not cross-post, the same people monitor both sites and your question will be heard.)

+## License

+The Temporal Versioning bundle and client are MIT licensed add-ons to RavenDB.
+You can read the license terms [here](https://raw.github.com/mj1856/RavenDB-TemporalVersioning/master/LICENSE.txt).
+RavenDB is [licensed separately](http://ravendb.net/licensing).